RESTORATION & REMEDIATION : IMMEDIATE INTAKE RESPONSE

 • TPA call answered immediately.
 Job assigned and confirmed within 4 minutes.
 Preferred vendor status maintained.

-• Owner takes a week off.
+• You take a week off.
 Revenue numbers look the same.
-The system ran without them.
+The system kept working.

-In restoration, the owner is rarely fully off duty.
-A CAT event starts at 2 AM.
+In restoration, you are rarely fully off duty.
+A storm surge starts at 2 AM.
 A large-loss adjuster calls on a Saturday afternoon.
-A crew is on site, something changes, and there is nobody else who can make the call.
-When the front door has no infrastructure, every inquiry routes through the owner.
-You become the dispatcher, the qualifier, the coordinator, and the final escalation point simultaneously.
+A crew is on site, something changes, and nobody else knows what to do.
+When intake depends on you, every urgent inquiry finds its way back to your phone.
+You become the dispatcher, qualifier, coordinator, and final escalation point at the same time.

-The Rage Number shows in the calculator.
-The Vibration Tax shows up when you take a week off and realize the business does not run without you.
-That is the cost no spreadsheet captures, and it is the one most restoration owners are most motivated to eliminate.
+The calculator shows the money.
+The stress cost shows up when you take a week off and realize the business still needs you for every important call.
+That is the part no spreadsheet captures, and it is usually the part you most want to remove.

 How It Works